And the Word became flesh, and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth.

-The following genealogy is interesting because it follows a very consistent pattern.
+The ensuing genealogy is interesting because it follows a very consistent pattern.
 Each man listed is declared to be the son of his father.
 Following is just a portion.

 Yahshua Himself was about thirty years of age, being supposedly the son of Joseph, the son of Eli, the son of Matthat, the son of Levi, the son of Melchi, the son of Jannai, the son of Joseph, the son of Mattathias, the son of Amos…

 This lengthy genealogy continues all the way to its root in Adam, whereupon we read the following:

 …the son of Adam, the son of God.